Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisDataPreparation.md

 ## 1. Objectives

-The aim of this lab is to understand how Vienna’s Data Preparation tools can be used to clean and ingest IMDB Movie review data for predicting sentiment using Deep Learning.
+The aim of this guide is to demonstrate how the data preparation tools of Azure Machine Learning Workbench can be used to clean and ingest IMDB Movie review data for predicting sentiment using deep learning.

-The objective of this lab is to use CNTK as the backend for Keras (a model level library, providing high-level building blocks for developing deep learning models) and implement sentiment analysis from movie reviews.

 ## 2. Setup

 2.1.
-Begin the lab by creating a New Project by selecting the plus sign from Recent Projects.
+Begin by creating a New Project by selecting the plus sign from Recent Projects.

 ![NewProject](Images/NewProject.png)